vistadataproject/vistadataproject.github.io/vam/buildWeb1/demo/index.md

 ![AllergyEnterSearchChoc -width70](images/webclient/AllergyEnterSearchChoc.png)

-This _autocomplete_ means you don't need to explicitly click on a _Search_ button as you do in CPRS ...
+This _autocomplete_ means you don't need to explicitly click on a _Search_ button as you would have to in CPRS ...

 ![CPRSAllergyEnterSearchChoc -width70](images/cprs/AllergyEnterSearchCho.png)